-The population is both controlled bottom up, the drones collecting resources.
-And the population is controlled top down, the number of eggs the queen lays.
+The population is both controlled bottom-up, the drones collecting resources.
+And the population is controlled top-down, the number of eggs the queen lays.

 The only issue is when the number of queens is not equal to one.
 If there is no queen then a worker will start feeding a larva royal jelly and that larva will turn into a queen.
-If there are more than one queen then the hive/colony will split or will kill one of the queens.
+If there is more than one queen then the hive/colony will split or will kill one of the queens.

 This system is stable it will continue to exist for a long time.
-Recently we are worried about the bees especially the honey bee.
-There are many factors that are causing bees to have troubles, one of them is that we have selected bees to be less aggressive and because of this they don’t fight off infections or invaders.
+Recently we are worried about the bees, especially the honey bee.
+There are many factors that are causing bees to have trouble, one of them is that we have selected bees to be less aggressive and because of this they don’t fight off infections or invaders.
 We are worried about a problem that we created.
 And we created the problem because of the systems we use (agriculture).
-Bees will be around, honey bees in agriculture probably won’t be.
+Bees will be around, but honey bees in agriculture probably won’t be.

-Insect Solution 2: Hibernation, Wait for Food to Grow and Avoid Predators
+Insect Solution 2: Hibernation, Wait for Food to Grow, and Avoid Predators

-Another solution is to eat most of the food then go to a safe place and lower the bodies energy requirements (hibernate).
+Another solution is to eat most of the food then go to a safe place and lower the body’s energy requirements (hibernate).
 Wait until the food grows back and you can wake up again.

 Interestingly plants also have adapted the waiting game strategy.
 Bamboo has different flowering times some take up to 40 years to flower and produce seeds.
-Bamboo does this because it will produce so much seeds that the predators will miss some and the next generation will grow from the missed seeds.
+Bamboo does this because it will produce so many seeds that the predators will miss some and the next generation will grow from the missed seeds.

 Insect Solution 3: Parasitoid, The Prey Regulates the Predator’s Reproduction